Paratii-Video/paratii-js/docs/example-session.md

     paratii = new Paratii()

-We can now deploy the paratii contracts:
+Normally, you would interact with the Paratii contracts that are already deployed on the blockchain.
+But given that we are on a local test-node, we first need to deploy the contracts ourselves:

-    contracts = await paratii.eth.deployAllContracts()
+    contracts = await paratii.eth.deployContracts()

 At this point, all Paratii contracts will be available in `contracts`, under their class names.